bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 * All of the python code written in this project is my own.

 ## Automated testing
-This project was created using a TDD approach.
+This project was created using a TDD approach where possible.
 Unit testing was conducted as much and as frequently as possible.
 For test cases where the unit test framework could not be applied to the work, a separate test_app.py file was used to test standalone python functions.
 The purpose of unit testing with python is to recognise bugs/issues with the code early in the development process.